University of Staffordshire

 Academic Teaching

-Teaching is provided by Course staff supported by the Department of Psychology at Staffordshire University, and by Clinical Psychologists and Service Users from the course area and beyond.
+Teaching is provided by DClinPsy programme staff, and by Practitioner Psychologists, mental health professionals and Service Users from the course area and beyond.

 Clinical Experience

-Clinical placements start after induction blocks and take place in a wide range of settings: hospitals, clinics, community services, and independent sector agencies.
+Clinical placements start after induction/teaching blocks in Years 1 and 2 and take place in a wide range of settings: hospitals, clinics, community services, and independent sector agencies.

 Trainees complete two placements each year lasting 5-6 months, 3-4 days per week, working under the supervision of a main clinical supervisor.
 Specific pieces of work may also be undertaken with other supervisors.

-Placements are organised across the Staffordshire and Shropshire geographical patch, and trainees are expected to access placements in an effective manner, which may be through the use of a car.
+Some teams in which trainees attend placement do not allow for any remote working, some operate a hybrid model, and a small minority are entirely remote.
+Trainees are expected to attend placement activities in accordance with the placement service delivery model and standard practice.
+Trainees should anticipate having to travel to their placement base most of the time, and trainees are expected to access placements in an effective manner, which may be through the use of a car.
 There may be significant travel requirements during training due to the large geographical area and use of community-based placements.

 Research